TasHijau/AlgoProg-Final-Project/README.md

 and display data using line graphs.

 The program helps users understand data more easily by using visual graphs instead of text output.

+Some files are from an earlier CLI version and kept for documentation purposes.

 ## How to Run
 1. Make sure Python is installed.